-Should it be necessary to install the regulator further than 54 inches from the alternator, ensure that any wire extensions are properly connected, as resistance in the harness wiring can affect charging efficiency.
-If harness length must reach beyond approximately eight feet, replace the RED power and BLUE field wires with larger gauge wire that's sized to ensure voltage drop < 3%.
+Should it be necessary to install the regulator further than the harness's 54" length from the alternator, ensure that any wire extensions are properly connected, as resistance in the harness wiring can affect charging efficiency.
+If harness length must reach beyond approximately eight feet, replace the RED power and BLUE field wires with larger gauge wire that's sized to ensure voltage drop < 3%..